thibaut-arnoulxdepirey/thibaut-arnoulxdepirey.github.io/index.md

 layout: default
 ---

 Hello, my name is Thibaut Arnoulx de Pirey.
-I am a physicist working on the statistical mechanics of nonequilibrium and disordered systems and eager to explore their connexion to biology and ecology.
+I am a physicist working on the statistical mechanics of nonequilibrium and disordered systems and eager to explore their connection with biology and ecology.
 I am currently a CV Raman Postdoctoral Fellow of the Indian Institute of Science in Bangalore where I collaborate with [Sriram Ramaswamy](https://physics.iisc.ac.in/~sriram/) and [Vishwesha Guttal](https://teelabiisc.wordpress.com/).

 Prior to that, I did a postdoc at the Technion working with [Guy Bunin](https://phsites.technion.ac.il/bunin/) and [Yariv Kafri](https://phsites.technion.ac.il/kafri/).
 Before joining there, I did my PhD at the Université Paris Cité under the supervision of [Frédéric van Wijland](https://sites.google.com/site/fvanwijland/home).
 The manuscript of my thesis can be found [here](https://thibaut-arnoulxdepirey.github.io/these_arnoulxdepirey.pdf).